MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 >
 > - **Max bots allow** your hosted machine group to automatically scale to the max bots configuration when required and when resources are available.
 > - **Committed bots guarantee** your hosted machine group to automatically scale to the committed  bots configuration when required.
-> -  View usage of hosted RPA capacity in your environment in the [Hosted RPA capacity utilization dashboard](./capacity-utilization-hosted.md).
+> -  View usage of Hosted Process capacity in your environment in the [Hosted Process capacity utilization dashboard](./capacity-utilization-hosted.md).

 To update the scaling configuration of your hosted machine group: